egedegbehenry/BookNStay/README.md

 * Payment option

-* Rewiews
+* Reviews

 # Features Left to implement.

-*Gallery of the rooms to the home page, showing the different rooms.
+* Gallery of the rooms to the home page, showing the different rooms.

 ![Single room](./hotel/static/hotel/images/Single_Room.jpg)